cornell-dti/trends-autograder/README.md

 Then, run `bun install` to install dependencies.

+Then, install [pnpm](https://pnpm.io/) if you don't already have it.

 ## Testing for Correctness

 Run `make test` to run the autograder on the test cases.